- WHERE TO STAY

 Budget for queues waiting to both deposit and retrieve your luggage.
 Opening hours are 6am to 11pm.

-Fees (last price checked in Feb 2020) for a single piece of luggage were €6 for the first 5 hours, then €1/hour between the 6th and 12th hour, then €0.50 for every additional hour.
+Fees for a single piece of luggage are around €6 for the first 5 hours, then €1/hour between the 6th and 12th hour, then €0.50 for every additional hour.
 You may be able to find fractionally cheaper places outside the station itself, if you are willing to walk to them.

 There is a large shopping area within the station, most of it below ground level that goes well beyond the normal outlets found in railway stations.